* Barrick offer for Acacia "fair"- Barrick CEO

-Barrick clinched a framework deal with Tanzania in 2017 that required Acacia to pay $300 million, hand over a 16% stake in its three gold mines and split the economic benefits from its operations.
+Barrick clinched a framework deal with Tanzania on the tax issue in 2017 that required Acacia to pay $300 million, hand over a 16% stake in its three gold mines and split the economic benefits from its operations.

 "I can assure you there's nothing else," Bristow said.
 "No side agreement or other agreement, which we're trying to exploit."